matildamuyingo/MilestoneProject3/README.md

 * **5.4** Display selected user icon and the user information to the left of profile page on larger screens.
 On smaller screen the about section is displayed directly underneath the page header.
 * **5.5** If books have been added by user, show books with 'read_book' = 'on' under the 'Have read heading' and books without the condition under the 'Saved Books' heading.
 * **5.6** When hovering book-cards, lift the card and deepen the shadow.
-* **5.7** If the book was added by logged in user, show buttons to edit and delete the hovered book.
+* **5.7** If the book was added by the logged in user, show buttons to edit and delete the hovered book.
     * **5.7.1** If the edit icon is clicked, redirect user to the edit_book page, with existing information filled in.
     * **5.7.2** If the trashcan icon is clicked, show a popup modal that asks user if they're sure they want to delete the book.
         * **5.7.2.1** If 'Agree' is clicked, remove book from database and flash message that book was removed.
         * **5.7.2.2** If cancel is clicked, close modal.
 * **5.8** If the book card is clicked, redirect user to that specific book-info page.
-* **5.9** If the profile belongs to the logged in user, display 'Edit Info' button at the bottom of about info, and 'Add new book' at the bottom of lists of books.
+* **5.9** If the profile belongs to the logged in user, display 'Edit Info' button at the bottom of about info, and 'Add new book' at the bottom of My Books.
 * **5.10** Display all reviews added by profile user at the bottom of the page.
 * **5.11** When hovering reviews, show buttons for edit review and delete review.
   * **5.11.1** If the edit icon is clicked, redirect user to the edit_review page, with existing information filled in.